heymichellemac/heymichellemac/README.md

 I'm a Web Designer & Developer with a passion for the web, productivity, and sharing my knowledge with others.

-- You can check out my blog here: [Mishacreatrix.com](https://mishacreatrix.com/).
+- You can check out my blog here: <a href="https://mishacreatrix.com/" target="_blank" rel="noopener noreferrer">Mishacreatrix.com</a>.
 - If you want to support me you can buy me a coffee: [Buy Me A Coffee](https://www.buymeacoffee.com/mishacreatrix)
-- You can buy my knowledge vault of digital notes: [Knowledge Vault Of Digital Notes | Gumroad](https://gum.co/digital-notes)
+- Here's my Gumroad page where you can buy my digital products: [Mishacreatrix Gumroad](https://gumroad.com/mishacreatrix)
-- Ask me a question on [Twitter](https://twitter.com/MishaCreatrix)
+- Ask me a question on [Twitter @mishacreatrix](https://twitter.com/MishaCreatrix)